 It may be helpful for authors to think of a hook to a current/recent event, upcoming date, or anniversary of a notable event when writing contributions for the site.
-Overall, authors should think of the piece as an opportunity to translate sociology of sport content for a public audience in such a way that helps readers better understand current issues in sport and physical culture.
+Overall, authors should think of the piece as an opportunity to translate sociology of sport content for a public audience in such a way that helps readers better understand sport and physical culture.

 - Contributions should be written using language and a writing style that is easily accessible for a member of the general public.
 When writing, it may be helpful to envision a first-year university student with no background in social science as a potential reader.